ndejong/pfsense_fauxapi/README.md

 review the inner workings of the FauxAPI <> pfSense interface you can find them located in the file `/etc/inc/fauxapi/fauxapi_pfsense_interface.inc`

-There are several sanity checks in place to make sure a user provided JSON config will convert into the (slightly quirky) pfSense XML `config.xml` format and then reload as expected in the same way.
-However, because it is not a real per action API interface it is still possible for the API caller to create configuration changes that make no sense and hence break your pfSense host - as the package name states, it is a "Faux" API, it's still very useful indeed.
+There are multiple sanity checks that take place to make sure a user provided JSON config will correctly convert into the (slightly quirky) pfSense XML `config.xml` format and then reload as expected in the same way.
+However, because it is not a real per-action application-layer interface it is still possible for the API caller to create configuration changes that make no sense and hence break your pfSense host - as the package name states, it is a "Faux" API yet it is still very useful indeed and fills a gap in functionality in the pfSense product.

-Users of FauxAPI should also keep in mind that it is possible for pfSense (and other packages) to change the arrangement of the configuration items they refer to, while no such cases have been observed (yet) there is nothing stopping this from occurring and thus package or system upgrades could cause breaking configuration format changes.
+Because FauxAPI primarily interacts with the pfSense `config.xml` users should keep in mind that it is possible for pfSense (and other packages) to change the arrangement of the configuration items they refer to.
+While no such cases have been observed (yet) there is nothing stopping this from occurring and thus package or system upgrades could cause breaking configuration format changes.

-A common source of confusion is the <span style="color:blue">requirement to pass the *FULL* configuration into the `config_set` call not just the portion of the configuration you wish to adjust </span> - the reason for this is that FauxAPI is a utility that interfaces with the pfSense `config.xml` file without attempting to reach into the pfSense control layers (function calls) too much.
+A common source of confusion is the <span style="color:blue">requirement to pass the *FULL* configuration into the `config_set` call not just the portion of the configuration you wish to adjust </span> - again, the reason for this is that FauxAPI is a utility that interfaces with the pfSense `config.xml` file without attempting to reach into the pfSense control layers (function calls) too much.
 This is a deliberate position and helps make FauxAPI a low maintenance project that should keep working with pfSense as new versions evolve.